sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/create-react-app/README.md

 All of your React components go in this directory.
 The `App.js` file is considered your top-level component and should be left there, but it can be modified.
 Everything else in the `src` folder is available for you to add to, delete, modify, or organize however you like.

 ## Watch Out!

+After creating an app with CRA, don't forget you still need to `cd` into the folder.

 If port 3000 is already being used on your computer (such as by another instance of CRA), you will be asked if you would like to server the app on another port instead.